 My little pumpkin was barely 13 months, when I visited a few preschools in my area.
-Don’t get me wrong.
-It wasn’t as if I intended to put my darling little baby to preschool there and then.
-But I just wanted to check out a few options for when the actual time came.
+I wanted to check out a few options for when the actual time came to put my toddler into a preschool.
 The first school I went asked me if my baby could walk.
 Like a typical mother who was proud of her child’s achievements, I replied smugly, “She can run like a pro.”

 The teacher said, “Good.
 You can put her in the preschool tomorrow if you’d like.”

 I was shocked.
 “But she is only 13 months old,” I replied.

 “Ma’am, for us the criteria is that the baby should walk.”

 I replied that I was unprepared to put my baby as such a young age and walked out of the school.
 That was then and I forgot the chapter.
 But a few months later we went to her paediatrician with a couple of complaints:

 - My daughter had become very stubborn and aggressive

 - She wanted our attention all the time which was impractical (both of us were working)

 The doctor understood our concerns and gave one solution to it.

 But isn’t she too small for that?
 She is only 1.5 years.